CodeSteak/setup-plug-with-certbot/README.md

 ## Does renewing actually work?

-I guess I have to wait 60 Days to find out :/.
+~~I guess I have to wait 60 Days to find out :/.~~ Works for me! :D

 ### Including it in your code